liamca/WikiSynonyms/README.md

 ## Running the Synonym Application

 In order to run the Synonym application, we will need to create a SQLite database that will contain the synonyms.
+Unfortunately, due to the size of the database, I could not include it in github, but luckily it is really easy to re-create.

+### Step 1 - Download SQLite

+If you do not already have SQLite installed, you can do this by going here: https://www.sqlite.org/download.html.
+Since I have windows, I downloaded the Precompiled Binaries for Windows (sqlite-tools-win32-x86-3130000.zip).
+Unzip this file and open a command prompt to this directory.

+### Step 2 - Create the SQLite database

+Copy the .tsv files from above to this directory and run the command:

+> sqlite3 synonyms.db

+From the sqlite command line execute:

+> create table synonyms (root nvarchar(255), synonym nvarchar(255))

+> go

+> create index idx_synonyms_root on synonyms(root)

+> go

+> create index idx_synonyms_synonym on synonyms(synonym)

+> go

+> .separator "\t"

+> .import synonyms1.tsv synonyms

+> .import synonyms2.tsv synonyms

+> .import synonyms3.tsv synonyms

+> .import synonyms4.tsv synonyms

+At this point you can exit out of the SQLite command window and copy the resulting synonyms.db to your source code working directory: \src\WikiSynonym